albar965/littlenavmap-manual/src/en/OPTIONS.rst

 Show tooltips in whole application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Disables tooltips for the whole application if unchecked except for the map window which has separate settings on page :ref:`options-map-tooltips-and-clicks`.
+Disables tooltips for the whole application if deselected except for the map window which has separate settings on page :ref:`options-map-tooltips-and-clicks`.

 Text Size